PixelRick/CyberpunkSaveEditor/README.md

 4) [experimental] copy/paste skin blob between saves (this can fail for unknown reasons yet between fresh save and high-level save)
 5) inventory editor (most fields are still obscure and some item names are not resolved)
+6) can unflag all quest items to make them normal items

 # Preview
 ![](./preview.png)